Should You Lease or Buy a Copier in Colorado? 2025 Cost Breakdown

 If You’re Leasing:

-With most leases, service, toner, parts, and maintenance are included, so it’s a fairly bundled solution.
-That’s especially helpful for busy teams that don’t want to manage five separate vendors.
+With most leases, service, toner, parts, and maintenance are included.
+It’s a bundled solution—perfect for busy teams.

 Questions to Ask Yourself Before Deciding